Cold Lake Air Force Museum: Mission

 affiliated with, 4 Wing Cold Lake and its antecedent formations.
 The museum is the focal point for Canadian Air Force research in the Cold Lake Region.
 The museum details the chronological development of the Royal Canadian Air Force, and associated Canadian Forces Units, in the Cold Lake Region.
 The museum also details the history and heritage of Canadian Forces Units associated with Cold Lake who served in Europe.

+History

+A radome was reinstalled at the museum in May 2018.

 Aircraft

 Outside the museum where one drives up, there are several aircraft and a few trucks on display.
 Included are specific aircraft serials and histories.